pnd280/SObfuscator/README.md

 Nothing here yet.

 ## Potential problems
 1. `@error` and `@extended` will be automatically re-assign when enter a function, this is an expected behavior in native AutoIt3.
 Applying certain strategies can lead to unexpected behaviors in some cases where another function is being execute prior to the obfuscated macros (mostly in the same line).
-If your obfuscated script not working properly, this can be the case and can be resolved by not using `SetError`, `SetExtended` or any equivalents, define them by yourself.
+If your obfuscated script not working properly, this might be the case and can be resolved by not using `SetError`, `SetExtended` or any equivalents, define them by yourself.

 ## Limitations
 1. Although i mentioned before in [Rename user defined functions](#rename-user-defined-functions), this strategy is done by using **Au3Stripper**, not the Obfuscator engine itself.